 Children's Hospital is part of the UPMC family.

-Kishore Vellody, MD, Medical Director of the Down Syndrome Center at Children’s Hospital of Pittsburgh of UPMC introduces you to this podcast series.
+Kishore Vellody, MD, Medical Director of the Down Syndrome Center at UPMC Children’s Hospital of Pittsburgh introduces you to this podcast series.
 After discussing his background, Dr. Vellody interviews Sheila Cannon, MEd, coordinator for Children’s Down Syndrome Center.

 Dr. Vellody: Hello everyone.
 My name is Dr. Kishore Vellody and I will be your host for the all-new podcast from Children’s Hospital of Pittsburgh of UPMC.
 This podcast will focus on issues specifically related to Down syndrome.
 I am the medical director of the Down Syndrome Center of WPA, and I am excited to use this technology to bring awareness to Down syndrome and to expand the knowledge base for parents and practitioners.
 I am here today with Sheila Cannon who is our program director.
 Our hope is to establish a podcast series with updates once or twice a month.
 The podcast will include interviews with a variety of experts in the field of Down syndrome to discuss common issues that people with Down syndrome face.
 We will plan on having experts from Cardiology, ENT, sleep medicine, gastroenterology, infectious diseases, and a variety of other specialties to discuss common issues in their subspecialties as it relates to Down syndrome.